SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/4.0.0/MappingAlgorithms.md

 ```

-If so, you have just ran the sPyNNaker front end and used 3 external algorithms (RigRouter,RigCommandLineHilbertPlacer,RigAllocator).
+If so, you have just run the sPyNNaker front end and used 3 external algorithms (RigRouter,RigCommandLineHilbertPlacer,RigAllocator).
 Now try creating your own algorithms and XML files and start experimenting.

 # <a name="Trouble"></a> Troubleshooting

-no issues have come about yet.
+We are not aware of any issues with this at present.